fisheye-sonar/fisheye-ui/deploy/gateway/README.md

 # Gateway sidecar setup

 The sidecar is what makes the GPU worker sleep when idle and wake itself on demand.
+It also handles login sessions and the access-request allowlist.
+Caddy still handles TLS/reverse proxy;
+auth is `forward_auth` calling into the sidecar rather than `basic_auth`.
-Caddy still handles TLS/Basic Auth/reverse proxy exactly as it does now.
-The sidecar is a separate small service alongside it, only reachable from Caddy itself (bound to `127.0.0.1:9000`, never internet-facing).
+The sidecar is a separate small service alongside Caddy, only reachable from Caddy itself (bound to `127.0.0.1:9000`, never internet-facing).

 ## Deploying the sidecar